If the standard deviation for a set of data is 0, what does this ... | Study Prep in Pearson+

 Understand that a standard deviation of zero means there is no variation or spread in the data values.

-Since standard deviation quantifies how much data points differ from the mean, a zero value implies every data point is exactly equal to the mean.
+Since standard deviation is calculated based on the squared differences between each data value and the mean, if all these differences are zero, it implies every data value is equal to the mean.

-Therefore, all data values must be identical because any difference would increase the standard deviation above zero.
+Therefore, when the standard deviation is zero, it indicates that all data values in the set are identical.

-Conclude that if the standard deviation is zero, it indicates that all the data values are the same.
+This means the data set has no spread or variability, and the mean is equal to each data value.

 Watch next